Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 That said, the application didn’t connect to server locations as fast as ExpressVPN: it only took a handful of seconds, but it wasn’t instant.

-In addition to an effective kill switch and ChaCha20 encyrption keys (which ExpressVPN also offers), you also can also access additional settings such as auto-connect to trusted WiFi networks and multi-hop (double VPN) servers.
+In addition to an effective kill switch and ChaCha20 encryption keys (which ExpressVPN also offers), you also can also access additional settings such as auto-connect to trusted WiFi networks and multi-hop (double VPN) servers.

 And thanks to the built-in Threat Protection solution, the VPN app will block ads and malicious domains.
 It’s not infallible but it’s certainly useful, blocking over 90% of ads and trackers.